-This week’s message for first year families is about rush and recruitment.
-You can read two perspectives on Greek life – one is from Intern E. (’12), a young alumna, and the other is an administrator’s perspective.
+This week’s message for first year families is about sorority rush and recruitment.
+You can read three perspectives on Greek life – one is from Intern E. (’12), a young alumna, one from an administrator’s perspective, and the third is a Sorority Recruitment Q&A with Annie Carlson Welch, Associate Director for Student Engagement.
+Annie is deeply involved in the sorority recruitment process and shares valuable insight on the mechanics of the process.

 The decision to go through fraternity/sorority rush and recruitment can be difficult.
 Students must weigh the pros and cons of making a commitment to Greek life, and parents must consider the impact that the organization may have on their child’s studies and character, as well as the potential monetary cost.
 My freshman year, I decided to go through sorority recruitment.
 My experience was nothing but positive.